 Knowing how to ask about the time or mention the day will keep you in sync with fellow pilgrims and locals along the Camino routes.

-Familiarity with these basics ensures you stay on track, whether you’re in Galicia, passing through villages, or heading towards Santiago de Compostela.
+Familiarity with these basics helps you stay on track, whether you’re hearing the Galician language in villages or heading towards Santiago de Compostela.

 1. La mañana – Morning